BluaceBV/documentationbasefunctionality/topics/introduction.md

 Of course, you want your outgoing documents to look neat.
 Your customers will get their hands on this documentation, which is why it's a vital calling card for your business.
 In conclusion, investing in well-designed invoice and document layouts can positively impact efficiency, customer relationships, and your business's overall look and feel.

 In the standard application of Business Central, the layouts are not standardized.
-With this app, you can give the following documents all the same look and feel:
+With this app, you can give the following documents all the same look and feel
-*	Project quotation;
+*	Project Quotation;
-*	Purchase quotation;
+*	Purchase Quotation
-*	Purchase order;
+*	Purchase Order
-*	Reminder (test);
+*	Reminder (test)
-*	Sales quotation;
+*	Sales Quotation
-*	Sales order confirmation;
+*	Sales Order Confirmation
-*	Sales of draft invoice;
+*	Draft Invoice
-*	Sales proforma invoice;
+*	Sales Pro Forma Invoice
-*	Sales invoice;
+*	Sales Invoice
-*	Sales credit note.
+*	Sales Credit Memo

 [:arrow_left:](../README.md) [Back](../README.md)